 The latest iterations of open source MTF Mapper by Frans van den Bergh have been getting better and better.
 The radial MTF curves it produces from slanted edges captured with good technique are better corrected and less noisy than ever.
 In the example at hand the MTF curve of a Full Frame Bayer sensor D810 coupled with a Nikkor AP-S 85mm/1.4G lens was measured from the white-on-black slanted edge just below the center of this ISO64 f/5.6 raw capture by DPReview.com

 Note that the edges are not exactly in the center of the field of view.
-The slanted edge method produces the one dimensional spectral frequency response of the imaging system in the direction of the edge normal; since the slant in this case is about 9.39 degrees off the horizontal the resulting curve will refer to system MTF performance in a south-easterly direction, about 25 minutes on the clock.
+The slanted edge method produces the two dimensional spectral frequency response of the imaging system evaluated in the direction of the edge normal; since the slant in this case is about 9.39 degrees off the horizontal the resulting curve will refer to system MTF performance in a south-easterly direction, about 25 minutes on the clock.

 The Output of the Model

 MTF Mapper Version 0.5.8 produces the following MTF curve for the indicated camera and lens in the center of the field of view, from a region of interest 400 pixels wide centered on the edge:

 The blue dots represent the spatial frequency response of the green channel measured by MTF Mapper while the solid line is the directional system MTF predicted by the model in equation (1) based on the parameters shown in the box.
 Refer to the links in the introduction to see how the MTF curves of the individual components are determined based on the shown parameters.